IshaanAdarsh/Postgres-extension-tutorial/SGML/Sample-Ext.md

 ```

 ### Step 2: Create the Control File
-Inside the extension directory, create a control file with the `.control` extension.
+- Create a control file with the `.control` extension.
 This file will provide information about the extension.

 ```
 # pg_sample_ext extension